meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Postconditions

 Postconditions are where the correctness of the resposne is asserted.
 I like this API because it provides a one-stop-shop for all assertions.
-In other APIs, like hypothesis, it is easy to litter assertions all over the place, which makes the code more difficult to read.
+In other SPBT libraries, it is easy to litter assertions all over the place, which makes the code more difficult to read.
 In `quickcheck-state-machine`, the only checks for correct behavior are in the postconditions.

 Postconditions only are checked when the state machine is actually running, and thus only exist in the `Concrete` HKT.